 The eighth graders are divided into groups of ten, each with an individual itinerary that was facilitated by two Duke faculty or staff members and at least two Duke students.
 The bulk of the day involved visits to residence halls where the middle schoolers met with Duke students, and labs and classrooms where faculty and graduate students shared what they found exciting about their research.

-2025 School Days will bring some first-of-a-kind experiences, including: 25 drones for students to program, a programmable robot to pull raffle tickets, and collectible t-shirts with luminescent ink.
-By popular demand, we’re also bringing back some fan-favorite activities: obstacle course with “beer goggles”, a college-bound challenge: tossing graduation caps into hoops for their dream schools, and a decision-juggling game to reflect real sophomore-year choices.
+2025 School Days brought some first-of-a-kind experiences, including: 25 drones for students to program, a programmable robot to pull raffle tickets, and collectible t-shirts with luminescent ink.
+By popular demand, we also brought back some fan-favorite activities: obstacle course with “beer goggles”, a college-bound challenge: tossing graduation caps into hoops for their dream schools, and a decision-juggling game to reflect real sophomore-year choices.

 Volunteers